fbpx

 We’ve been busy raising awareness about the issue of prayers in government – at the local, state and federal levels – and directly lobbying councillors and members of parliament.

-In July 2021, RSA president Meredith Doig made a presentation at a meeting of Boroondara City Council in Victoria on the need to replace prayer rituals (watch below).
+In July 2021, our then president Meredith Doig made a presentation at a meeting of Boroondara City Council in Victoria on the need to replace prayer rituals (watch below).

 We are also actively lobbying state and federal parliaments to replace prayer practices with secular and more inclusive practices.